AskSkivdal/MarsImageGetter/README.md

 A python project to download photos from mars via a nasa api key.

 # Setup
-you need to install wget with "
+you need to install wget with:
 ```
 pip install wget
 ```